StormLight14/chess-stats/README.md

 rustup target add wasm32-unknown-unknown
 ```

-Now that we have our basics covered, it's time to install the star of the show: [Trunk].
+Now that we have our basics covered, it's time to install [Trunk].
 Simply run the following command to install it:

 ```bash
 cargo install trunk wasm-bindgen-cli
 ```

-That's it, we're done!
+That is all you need to do.

 ### Running